ldnguyen2211/PROJECT-1/README.md

-# 🚀 Data Engineering Projects by Le Duc Nguyen (Nick Le)
+# 🚀 Data Engineering Projects

 Hello!
 I'm **Le Duc Nguyen**, but you can call me **Nick Le**.
 I'm a junior Data Engineer with a keen interest in **Cloud Computing**.
-This repository is where I share my learning journey and projects as I delve deeper into these fascinating fields.
+This is where I share my learning journey and projects as I delve deeper into these fascinating fields.

 ## 📊 Project 1: Sales Analytics with PySpark on Microsoft Azure Databricks